Ignite-Laboratories/Enigmaneering/old/enigma0/E0S0 - Inception.md

 ### Example

-The example in this step is highly contrived - it just loops and prints out the next identifier and the delta between `time.Now` and the moment of `core.Inception` - but it intentionally highlights the central issue with calculating time _after_ stimulation:
+The example in this step is highly contrived - it just prints out the next identifier and the delta between `time.Now` and the moment of `core.Inception` - but it intentionally highlights the central issue with calculating time _after_ stimulation:

 The delta calculation falls out of sync with the incremented count very quickly -